polkadot-developers/polkadot-docs/infrastructure/validators/operational-tasks/monitor-node.md

 ## Install Prometheus

-After preparing the environment, you will need to update your operating system and install the latest version of Prometheus.
-It's recommended to check the [Prometheus releases page](https://github.com/prometheus/prometheus/releases/){target=\_blank} for the latest version.
+After preparing the environment, you must update your operating system and install the latest version of Prometheus.
+You can check the [Prometheus releases page](https://github.com/prometheus/prometheus/releases/){target=\_blank} for the latest version.

 Use the following commands to install the latest version of Prometheus: